 Breast cancer is most common in female dogs, but it can occur in male dogs also.
 It usually occurs in middle-aged to older dogs, particularly if they are not spayed or were spayed later on in life.
 This is because the hormones associated with the heat cycle can trigger abnormal growth of the mammary cells.
 This is a good reason to spay your female puppy.

-The symptoms are firm, irregular lumps, or masses that found under or near a nipple.
+The symptoms are firm, irregular lumps, or masses that are found under or near a nipple.
 The lumps usually appear in the mammary glands between the back legs.
 They grow rapidly and can develop smelly ulcers on top.
 Veterinarians rely on a biopsy to confirm that it is cancer.
 Sometimes the lumps are benign, but there is a real risk that these benign lumps will turn cancerous over time.
 It may be a good idea to remove the lump before it becomes dangerous.

 Canine Osteosarcoma (Bone Cancer)